evanlsolomon/navapp-pub/README.md

 # navapp:
-This is a navigation app I am building to learn about routing algorithms, and mapping apps
+This is a navigation app I am building to learn about routing algorithms, and mapping tools

 ### Current form in a browser:
 ![web4](https://github.com/user-attachments/assets/37b6d935-6095-49d6-8138-192837370418)